 Any change in membership of the Committee shall be confirmed by the Parish Council at its next ordinary meeting.

-A representative of the Land Management Committee may attend meetings by invitation in an advisory capacity.
+A representative of the Land Management Committee may attend meetings.

 Chairman

 A Chairman will be elected at the first meeting after the Annual meeting of the Parish Council, or at the first meeting after the resignation of the previous Chairman.
 The Chairman will always be an elected member of the Council.